-Here is some insight behind the Dooven Books’ ebook cover redesign with Josh Hayward from PixelAttic.
+Here is some insight to the Dooven Books’ ebook cover redesign with Josh Hayward from PixelAttic.

 · Catch a potential reader’s attention